prismbent/gauntlet/README.md

 gauntlet
 ========

-Pubsub two modules that renders and sends success message to the other
+Decoupled modules that commuicate by events